 Basis of processing of your personal data

 We process your personal data as it is necessary in order to fulfil of our legal obligation under Article 186b, par.
 1 and 2, Article 188 par.
 1 of the Polish Aviation Law of 3 July 2002 and §2 par.
-1 point 10 letter r) of the annex to the Regulation of the Minister of Transport, Construction and Maritime Economy on the National Civil Aviation Security Programme of 31 July 2012 (Article 6 par.
+1 point 10 letter r) of the annex to the Regulation of the Minister of Infrastructure on the National Civil Aviation Security Programme of 2 December 2020 (Article 6 par.
 1 c) of the GDPR) and legitimate interest pursued by the controller, which is to ensure security at Warsaw Chopin Airport and adjacent buildings, areas (Article 6 par.
 1 f) of the GDPR).

 In relation to the processing of data for the above purpose, personal data may be transferred to entities processing personal data on our behalf, with whom we have concluded contracts for entrusting the processing of personal data or entities authorized to access data on the basis of legal provisions, including operators of IT systems used for the purpose referred to above, providing accounting, archiving and maintenance services.